A-03356

 Plain Language

-License applications must include: the applicant's identity and corporate details, the names and addresses of all ethics and risk management board members, principals, and officers, and a description of all known general use cases of the AI system.
-The Secretary conducts a substantive review and may deny the license if the applicant's ethics, experience, character, and fitness do not command community confidence.
-Denied applicants receive a license fee refund but not an investigation fee refund.
-This functions as both a regulatory submission and a character-fitness assessment for AI operators.
+License applications must be in writing, under oath, and include: the applicant's name and address (including partnership/corporate details), the names and addresses of each ethics and risk management board member and each principal and officer, and a description of all known general use cases of the system.
+The Secretary substantively reviews each application and may refuse to issue a license based on the ethics, experience, character, and fitness of the applicant.
+A denied applicant receives a license fee refund but not the investigation fee.
+Licenses remain in force until surrendered, revoked, or suspended.

 Statutory Text